 One of the new football trends is the Pin & Pull offensive scheme.
-As most schemes do over time, it continues to evolve through coaching tweaks and innovation.
+As most schemes do over time, they continue to evolve through coaching tweaks and innovation.

-The Pin and Pull Scheme involves rules for an offensive lineman to pull if a defensive lineman uncovers them.
-This allows for a more offensive lineman to get involved in both inside and outside zone runs.
+The Pin and Pull Scheme is for an offensive lineman to pull if a defensive lineman is uncovered.
+This allows more offensive linemen to get involved in perimeter runs.

 In this article, we will teach you about the pin and pull and how teams are implementing it into their offense.